semvlu/timerComponent/README.md

-# what i really did is in the "Source" folder
+# what I've worked on is in the "Source" folder